Location : Bromely

 According to the property trajectory by the client, the applicant property was 2-storey single gable roof block with a flat roof side service block.
 Then, the property extended its volume with another gable roof block on the side of the service block.
 In roof plan, two gable roof is connected with inserting new crossing pitched roof which is current roof form.
 Moreover, the new gable roof block on the west side has 3.5m more single-storey rear extension than the original east wing block.
 On the rear garden, the single storey garage building is placed and it is used for storage and activity such as snooker.

 The overall property has enough capacity for rooms and living space for a family.
-However, comparing with bright room condition on the front side, the rooms and living/ kitchen space on the rear side have poor daylight condition due to the window layout and north facing.
-Moreover, although the property has a large and well-organised rear garden, it is not integrated with internal space such as the entrance loses the view pleasure to enjoy the garden via utility room and staircase.
+However, compared with bright room conditions on the front side, the rooms and living/ kitchen space on the rear side have poor daylight conditions due to window layout and north facing.
+Moreover, although the property has large and well-organised rear garden, it is not integrated with internal space such as the entrance losing the view pleasure to enjoy the garden via utility room and staircase.

 Thus, the design approach focuses on increasing daylight on overall internal space and encouraging integrated spatial experience between internal space and outdoor garden.
 The proposal suggests a rear extension with a 6.5m single storey on the ground floor and a 5m first-floor extension.
 Relocating stair from central to side, the proposed design provides connected view corridor from the entrance to rear garden and it increases interaction on both kitchen and living space